 - dermatitis – this bacterial infection can become more bothersome if left untreated.
 Your vet can prescribe antibiotics, anti-inflammatory treatments or steroids.

 - vomiting – this can be caused by anything from parasites to pancreatitis.

 Does dog insurance cover pre-existing medical conditions?

 Most policies won’t cover pre-existing medical conditions, especially breed-specific health problems.
-For example, King Charles Spaniels often suffer from eye problems and heart conditions, while Pugs can develop serious respiratory problems due to their flat faces.
+For example, King Charles Spaniels often suffer from eye problems and heart conditions, Labradors can develop joint conditions, while German Shepherds can suffer from hip and elbow dysplasia.
 It’s unlikely that these types of conditions will be covered by your dog insurance.

 This sort of specialist dog insurance policy may be more expensive though, so shop around and compare to see if it suits your needs and budget.

 What should I look out for when choosing dog insurance?

 It’s always a good idea to check exactly what’s covered by your policy, as cover can vary among different insurance providers.